Jim-Kroovy/B.L.E.N.D/README.md

 ![Cover Image](B.L.E.N.D_Cover.jpg)

-**Blenders Life Easing Niche Developments or B.L.E.N.D is a series of add-ons for [Blender](https://www.blender.org/) aimed at making life a little easier, fixing common mistakes and generally filling in gaps that should maybe exist by default and adding features from other programs that Blender could do with.**
+**Blenders Life Easing Niche Developments or B.L.E.N.D is a series of add-ons for [Blender](https://www.blender.org/) aimed at making life a little easier, solving common issues and generally filling in gaps that should maybe exist by default and adding features from other programs that Blender could do with.**

+*This is a free project so please do not anticipate dedicated individual help unless you are supporting me finanically.
+I will help where i can but only when i have the time.*

 The purpose of this project is to provide easy to use, stable and modular add-ons that you can pick and choose from.
 Add-ons that do not require you to do things a certain way by enforcing meta-rigs, hardcoded variables and out-dated methods.
 It may seem as though i am re-inventing the wheel with some of this, but when the wheel is square and you want it to fit into a round hole it requires some new angles.